timOTdev/0034_web_developer_bootcamp/notes.md

 // At the bottom
 <% include partials/footer %>
 ```

-- Have to change the link path also to /app.css from app.css
+- Have to change the link path also to /app.css from app.css also
 - Takeaway: make sure all your paths are correct for linking

 ## Post Requests Part 1